 There’s only so much that can be controlled.

 Anonymity = good thing/bad thing.
 This is both a benefit and a detriment.
 The app’s creators want Monkey to be a place where kids who might benefit from finding a listening, non-judgmental ear is there for them (they shared a few comments from users who struggle with bullying who found solace in the app), but we just don’t believe that most teens have the wisdom to know how to navigate anonymous environments.

-The bottom line: are the Yee or Monkey Apps safe?
+The bottom line: are the Monkey/Yee/Monkey Monkoy Apps safe?

-Parents, we just don’t think teens need either of these apps.
-Although we appreciated the information shared by the app’s creators and the efforts they’re taking to protect kids, we can’t condone random conversations among teens.
+Parents, we just don’t think teens need these types of apps.
+Although we appreciated the information shared by the Monkey app’s creators and the efforts they’re taking to protect kids, we can’t condone random conversations among teens.